 How To Hold The Pick

-While pick is a small piece of gear, it is one of the most important things for a guitar player.
+While a pick is a small piece of gear, it is one of the most important things for a guitar player.
 So you must carefully select one with the correct shape and size to suit your playing technique and genre.

-Picks usually come in three sizes - thin (0.4 to 0.6 mm), medium (0.6 to 0.8 mm) and heavy (0.8 to 1.2 mm).
-Thin picks produce a flappier sound whereas a thicker pick will produce a clear sound with powerful low end suitable for playing leads.
+Picks usually come in three sizes – thin (0.4 to 0.6 mm), medium (0.6 to 0.8 mm) and heavy (0.8 to 1.2 mm).
+Thin picks produce a flappier sound whereas a thicker pick will produce a clear sound with a powerful low end suitable for playing leads.

 If you tend to sweat a lot, you may go for an indented or a textured grip.
 Also, thinner picks tend to wear out faster.
-If you are new to guitar playing, you can pick a sampler pack of thin, medium, and thick picks and try them to figure out the one that suits you best.
+If you are new to guitar playing, you can pick a sampler pack of the thin, medium, and thick picks and try them to figure out the one that suits you best.

 Make yourself comfortable in a sitting or standing position with your guitar.
 The pick has to be pinched between your index finger and the thumb.
 To do this, place the pick on the curled index finger of your dominant hand with its point facing away from you your palm.